sanjay434343/Minty/README.md

 ## 🔒 Privacy & Security

-- 🔐 **AES-256 encryption** for all locally stored financial data
+- 🔐 **Industry-standard encryption** for all locally stored financial data
-- 📵 **SMS data never leaves your device** — parsing is 100% on-device via native Kotlin
+- 📵 **SMS data never leaves your device** — parsing is 100% on-device
-- ☁️ **Firestore sync** is limited to profile preferences and plan status — transaction data stays encrypted locally
+- ☁️ **Cloud sync** is limited to profile preferences and plan status — transaction data stays encrypted on your phone
-- 🚫 **No third-party analytics SDKs** — only Firebase (Google's first-party suite)
+- 🚫 **No third-party tracking** — only first-party analytics for crash reporting
-- 💳 **Razorpay handles all payment data** — Minty never sees or stores card numbers
+- 💳 **Payment processor handles all card data** — Minty never sees or stores card numbers

 ---